-UQ is ranked #20 globally and #1 in Australia for food science and technology According to the ShanghaiRanking's Global Ranking of Academic Subjects (ARWU) 2020.
+UQ is ranked #14 worldwide and #1 in Australia for food science and technology According to the 2021 Shanghai Ranking's Global Ranking of Academic Subjects.

-UQ ranks #21 globally for Agricultural Sciences According to the Academic Ranking of World Universities 2020.
 QAAFI's research impact QAAFI delivers high-impact science to significantly improve the productivity, competitiveness and sustainability of tropical and subtropical food, fibre and agribusiness industries.
 QAAFI comprises interrelated research centres which conduct research across the supply chain in crops, horticulture, livestock and food, with a focus on delivering high-impact science to address the challenges facing food and agribusiness sectors in the tropical and subtropical systems, both in Queensland and globally.